Soninho3/Soninho3/README.md

 - 👋 Hi, I’m @Soninho3
-- 👀 I’m interested in python
+- 👀 I’m interested in learning low level
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...